 The Create Email displays.
 This will send an email to the email address the folder is being shared with to let the client, contact or user know the folder has been shared with them and to send them the links.

 The Template is automatically selected as the Email Template that has been set up and selected for your practice.
 This template will include the Merge Fields that add the links to the shared folders.
 Do not delete or change the template that has been selected in the Create Email.
 Refer to Setting up the Shared Folders Email Template and Assigning Share Settings Access and Introducing Shared Folders to your Clients and Sample Email for Practices.

 The recipients of the email are set as all the email addresses you have selected.

 The email will send the recipient(s) a link to the Share Folder and also to the Upload Folder (refer to Sharing the Upload Folder with the Client).

 - Make any changes as required to the email, for example to the filing, and select if you want to save it as a "Draft in FYI", "Draft in Outlook" or "Send Immediately".

 - Click Create to create the email.
 If you have selected "Draft in FYI" it displays in the editor, or if you have selected "Draft in Outlook" it is added to the FYI - Drafts folder in your Outlook and you can then send the email in the usual way.

 This sends an email to the selected user(s) to advise them they have shared folders access.
 The links can also be sent manually at any time if the link needs to be resent (refer to Resending the Link below).

 Sharing the OneDrive Folder with Additional Users at a Later Time

 You can select additional email addresses at a later time in the same way if additional people need access to the client's folder.
-The could be any of the contacts for the client that show in the drop-list or to a other users who need access and the selected user is set as the recipient of the email that is sent.
+The could be any of the contacts for the client that show in the drop-list, or to any other users who need access, and the selected user is set as the recipient of the email that is sent.